rlampy/GitKit-FarmData2-F24/ONBOARDING.md

 #### Drupal ####

 farmOS runs on top of Drupal.
-From the FarmData2 perspective this is largely transparent.
-As it is discovered that more information is necessary it will be added here.
+From the FarmData2 perspective this is largely transparent as it is discovered that more information is necessary it will be added here.

 #### drush ####